Yellow dog sitting by a food bowl with a meal for digestive support.

 Deciding when to add a new supplement to your dog’s routine can feel like a big step.
 It’s not always about waiting for a problem to arise; sometimes, it’s about being proactive.
 Whether you’re spotting early signs of tummy trouble, helping your senior dog stay comfortable, or managing a food switch, digestive support can be a game-changer.
 The key is to understand your dog’s needs and introduce support at the right moment to keep their system running smoothly and their tail wagging happily.

-Recognizing Early Warning Signs
+Catching the Early Warning Signs

 Our dogs can’t tell us when they have a stomach ache, so it’s up to us to play detective.
 The signs of digestive distress are often subtle at first but can become more obvious over time.
 Keep an eye out for changes like occasional diarrhea, constipation, or more frequent and smelly gas.
 You might also notice your dog vomiting, losing interest in their food, or having stools that look different than usual.
 These are all clues that their gut could use a little extra help.
 Introducing a digestive aid at the first sign of trouble can often help rebalance their system before minor issues become bigger problems.

-Preventive Care for Senior Dogs
+As a Preventive for Senior Dogs

 Just like us, dogs experience changes as they get older.
 Their metabolism can slow down, their activity levels may decrease, and their digestive system can become more sensitive.
 For senior dogs, digestive support is often a form of preventive care.
 It helps their bodies continue to absorb all the vital nutrients from their food, which is essential for maintaining energy and muscle mass in their golden years.
 Adding a gentle probiotic or enzyme formula to their daily meals can support consistent digestion, reduce the likelihood of age-related tummy troubles, and help keep them feeling comfortable and happy as they age.